Trump vows ‘security’ as he accepts GOP nomination, warns Biden would end ‘American greatness’

 The president used his address to once again paint Biden as a candidate who will be subservient to the extreme left of the Democratic Party and warn of a chaotic future for Americans if Biden wins November’s general election.

-“This is the most important election in the history of our country,” Trump emphasized.
+Trump emphasized that "this is the most important election in the history of our country."

 WHITE HOUSE OFFICIAL JA’RON SMITH MAKES PERSONAL TRUMP PITCH AT RNC: ‘I HAVE SEEN HIS TRUE CONSCIENCE’